NETWORK USER'S GUIDE

 A password is considered secure if it is difficult for someone else to guess it (this includes those who use "cracker" programs that attempt to guess passwords).

 NEVER DIVULGE YOUR PASSWORD TO ANYONE, INCLUDING YOUR FRIENDS, FAMILY MEMBERS, OR PETS.
-IF YOU RECEIVE AN EMAIL REQUESTING YOUR STUDENT NUMBER, PASSWORD, DATE OF BIRTH, ETC. DO NOT RESPOND TO IT, JUST DELETE IT.
+IF YOU RECEIVE AN EMAIL REQUESTING YOUR STUDENT NUMBER, PASSWORD, DATE OF BIRTH, OR OTHER PERSONAL INFORMATION, DISREGARD IT— DO NOT RESPOND TO IT, JUST DELETE IT.

 The account owner will be held responsible for any actions performed from their account.